Is Grinding a Tree Stump Better Than Removing It?

 Table of Contents

-Even though cutting down trees isn't something most homeowners look forward to doing, there are times when it's necessary to do so for reasons of safety or damage prevention.
+Even though cutting down trees isn’t something most homeowners look forward to doing, there are times when it’s necessary to do so for safety or damage prevention.
 Unfortunately, the removal discussion will continue even after the tree has been taken down.
-The stump's fate thereafter rests in the hands of the homeowner or landowner.
-In many cases, cutting down a tree is the best course of action, but you'll still need to decide whether to completely remove the stump or grind it down.
+The stump’s fate after that rests in the hands of the homeowner or landowner.
+Cutting down a tree is often the best course of action, but you’ll still need to decide whether to remove or grind the stump completely.
 Some people may want to save the scrap out of emotional or artistic consideration, but doing so requires taking extra safety measures.
-It is ultimately up to you how you choose to handle the remaining tree component, but it is critical that you have a thorough grasp of the procedure and the associated risk.
+It is ultimately up to you how you choose to handle the remaining three components, but you must have a thorough grasp of the procedure and the associated risk.

 To Remove or To Leave Tree Stumps in the Ground